Welcome to Roman Aldborough

 Professor Martin Millett, Cambridge University and Rose Ferraby are currently undertaking a survey of the village using advanced geophysical techniques and the results so far have been very rewarding .The Aldborough Roman Town Project began in 2009, with the aim of learning more about the remains of Isurium Brigantium, and what it could reveal about Roman Britain.

-Over the past eight years a wide range of survey techniques has been used to map the buildings, roads and ditches as well as pulling together previous work in the area.
+Over the past ten years a wide range of survey techniques has been used to map the buildings, roads and ditches as well as pulling together previous work in the area.
 A great deal has been discovered about this Roman town which was a very important centre of administration for much of northern Britain.

 The town is conventionally seen as geographically marginal in the Roman province and of secondary importance to York.
 However, a pattern of planning has been uncovered with major hillside terracing and grand houses with sophisticated design and decoration suggesting a place of more significance and interest with a distinctive character of its own.